Midsummer Rite will be June 24th, 2023 both on Zoom and at CedarLight Center.

 Children are welcome to all CedarLight events, but small children must be attended at all times because our center is not child proof, there are stairs, fires, candles and small items that could be swallowed.
 We do not yet have children activities planned for this event however that can change if we know they are coming.

-- Bardic works you have created or simply want to sing or read (please let the ritual team know ahead of time so they can slot you in)
+- Bardic works you have created or simply want to sing or read (please let the ritual team know ahead of time) or dances.

 - Food you have created for the rite.
 All food was offered to the gods first in ancient times, once they took what they wanted, the folk consumed the rest.

 PLEASE NOTE: We take oaths very seriously.
-Any oaths given as an offering MUST be cleared with the Senior Druid prior to the High Rite.
-Please see Caryn upon arrival if you plan on giving an oath.
+Any oaths given as an offering MUST be cleared with the Chief Liturgist, Senior Druid, or an ADF Priest prior to the High Rite.

 What to Bring